What are maskable icons?

 You can check which parts of your icons land within the safe zone with Chrome DevTools.
 With your Progressive Web App open, launch DevTools and navigate to the Application panel.
 In the Icons section, you can choose to Show only the minimum safe area for maskable icons.
 Your icons will be trimmed so that only the safe area is visible.
 If your logo is visible within this safe area, you're good to go.

-If you want to preview your maskable icon in other shapes it may appear in on Android, I've created a tool called Maskable.app.
+To test your maskable icon with the variety of Android shapes, use the Maskable.app tool I've created.
 Open an icon, then Maskable.app will let you try out various shapes and sizes, and you can share the preview with others on your team.

 How do I adopt maskable icons?

-If you want to create a maskable icon based off your existing icon, you can use the Maskable.app Editor.
+If you want to create a maskable icon based on your existing icon, you can use the Maskable.app Editor.
 Upload your icon, adjust the color and size, then export the image.

 Maskable icons should use a different purpose: